andreas/irmin-tutorial/src/Contents.md

 let () = Lwt_main.run main
 ```

-f you want another example then check out the [custom merge](https://github.com/mirage/irmin/blob/master/examples/custom_merge.ml) example in the Irmin repository, which illustrates how to write a mergeable log.
+If you'd like another example then check out the [custom merge](https://github.com/mirage/irmin/blob/master/examples/custom_merge.ml) example in the Irmin repository, which illustrates how to write a mergeable log.